 Puerto Rico Risk.
 At least 20% of the Fund's total assets are expected to be invested in securities of Puerto Rico issuers.
 As a result, the Fund's NAV and cash flow may fluctuate due to market conditions affecting these securities.
-In addition, securities issued by the government of the Commonwealth of Puerto Rico, or its instrumentalities, are affected by the central government's finances.
+In addition, securities issued by the Government of the Commonwealth of Puerto Rico or its instrumentalities are affected by the central government's finances.
 That includes, but is not limited to, general obligations of Puerto Rico and revenue bonds, special tax bonds, or agency bonds.
-Over the past few years, many Puerto Rico government bonds as well as the securities issued by several Puerto Rico financial institutions have been downgraded as a result of several factors, including without limitation, the downturn experienced by the Puerto Rico economy and the strained financial condition of the Puerto Rico government.
-Currently, the Puerto Rico bond market is experiencing a period of volatility, with Puerto Rico bonds trading at historically lower prices and higher yields.
-Any future developments in this respect could result in additional interruptions in cash flow on debt payments, which may result in more price volatility across Puerto Rico securities.
+Over the past few years, many Puerto Rico government bonds as well as the securities issued by several Puerto Rico financial institutions have been downgraded as a result of several factors, including without limitation, the downturn experienced by the Puerto Rico bond market is experiencing a period of volatility, with Puerto Rico bonds trading at historically lower prices and higher yields.
+Any future developments in this respect could result in additional interruptions in cash flow on debt payments, which may result in more price volatility, across Puerto Rico securities.
 There can be no assurance that any additional defaults by the Commonwealth and other Commonwealth instrumentalities will not have an additional adverse impact on the Fund's net investment income.